yukitagushi/drive-base64-converter/README.md

 The UI enforces a 60 MB cap per upload to keep server-side processing within the limits of Vercel Node Functions.

+The `/api/storage/ensure-bucket` endpoint (invoked automatically by the frontend before each upload) will create the private buc ket on demand when running against a fresh Supabase project.
+If you prefer manual setup, run the SQL migrations first so that th e row-level security policies reference the correct bucket ID.

+## Media analysis support

+Gemini Lounge now accepts ZIP archives alongside images, audio, and video files.
+Binary assets are staged in Supabase Storage, i ngested into Gemini File Search, and can be analysed with Google’s multimodal Gemini models via `/api/media/analyze`.
+The analy sis dialog summarises the selected media in Japanese and surfaces the underlying model usage metadata.

 ## Demo login

 The local fallback (when Supabase credentials are omitted) ships with a demo account: